kosmonet/aneirin-neon/README.md

-# aneirin
+# Aneirin
+## Notification
+Development on the neon engine was stopped.
+A switch was made to .Net under the new name argon.

+## Description
-game module for the neon roguelike engine
+Game module for the neon roguelike engine.